 Valuation approaches must account for the unique characteristics of AI businesses, including:

-Given the high valuations and uncertainty in AI markets, milestone-based investment strategies can help manage risk while maintaining upside potential.
+Given concentrated mega-round dynamics and uncertainty in AI markets, milestone-based investment strategies can help manage risk while maintaining upside potential (CB Insights Q325).
 Key milestones might include:

 Technical Milestones